4d/docs/docs/FormObjects/properties_TextAndPicture.md

 This property sets the exact number of states present in the picture used as the icon for a [button with icon](button_overview.md), a [check box](checkbox_overview.md) or a custom [radio button](radio_overview.md).

-The picture can contain 2, 4, 5, or 6 states.
+The picture can contain from 2 to 6 states.

 - 2 states: false, true
+- 3 states: false, true, rollover,
 - 4 states: false, true, rollover, disabled,
 - 5 states (check box and radio button only): false, true, false rollover, true rollover, disabled
 - 6 states (check box and radio button only): false, true, false rollover, true rollover, false disabled, true disable.